Scores of flights halted by French air control strike

 The French civil aviation authority (DGAC) said as many as one in two flights would be scrapped on Thursday, the second day of the strike.

-Budget airline easyJet (EZJ.L) said it was cancelling 118 flights to and from France on April 8 and apologised to passengers for a strike "outside of our control".
+Budget airline easyJet (EZJ.L) said it was cancelling 118 flights to and from France on April 8 and apologized to passengers for a strike "outside of our control".

 Low-cost carrier Ryanair (RYA.L) posted dozens of flight cancellations on its website, not just in France but across Europe, blaming the French strike.